llvm/llvm-project/llvm/docs/DirectX/DXILArchitecture.rst

 Testing
 =======

-A lot of DXIL testing can be one with typical IR to IR tests using `opt` and `FileCheck`, since a lot of the support is implemented in terms of IR level passes as described in the previous sections.
+A lot of DXIL testing can be done with typical IR to IR tests using `opt` and `FileCheck`, since a lot of the support is implemented in terms of IR level passes as described in the previous sections.
 You can see examples of this in `llvm/test/CodeGen/DirectX` as well as